 - "What sort of work does an 8 year old girl do?"

 - "Why did you want to leave England?"

 - "Do English children go to school?"

 You will be meeting modern-day Native People, some are Wampanoag, some are from other Native Nations.
-At this site the people you will meet are not back in the past, but they will be dressed in traditional deerskin clothing.
+At this site contemporary interpreters discuss the 17th-century life-ways of a culture that continues to thrive today.

 - "How long have the Wampanoag People been living here?"

 - "What did Wampanoag children do for fun?"

 - "Did Wampanoag children go to school in the 1600s?"

 The following are some fun ways to focus your children during their visit to the outdoor sites of the Museum.

 Have the children imagine what it would be like to live in the 17th-Century English Village, on board Mayflower II or at the Wampanoag Homesite.
 Where would their food come from?
 What about their clothing?
 What might they do for work and for play?